simul/simul.github.io/tutorials/sky/moons.md

 In addition these settings are all tied to the moons lighting and how it will affect the scene, so ensure to be careful when editing settings as these are using a physically correct model.
 So making the moon extremely large will in return cause the lighting from said moon to be a lot brighter compared to a realistically sized moon.

+The moons lighting is controlled in the same was as the sun position.
+Meaning that it is simply possessing the engines native direction light.
+This means however that multiple moons in a scene are unable to have separate directional lights.
+Therefore we take the direction of the brightest moon within the scene.
+And take an average of all of the moon colors to determine the light color from all the moons to attempt to simulate all of the moons having an influence on the outcome.